mauroarcidiacono/Responsive-Web-Design/README.md

 Final projects of the Legacy Responsive Web Design module of the freeCodeCamp curriculum.

-The projects were built only HTML and CSS.
+The projects were built using only HTML and CSS.